-While the service is held in Sydney, distance, health, or circumstance can make travel difficult for our many members living regionally.
-This is why we host the regional gatherings for regional members to watch the livestream of the service, allowing war widows to come together, lay crosses, and share the experience with the people who understand their loss and their feeling around ANZAC Day better than anyone.
+This is why we host the regional gatherings around NSW to watch a livestream of the service, and allow war widows to come together, lay crosses, and share the experience with the people who understand their loss and their feeling around ANZAC Day.

 This year, we hosted regional livestream gatherings in Coffs Harbour, Yass, Albury and Laurieton, with attendees feedback highlighting how moving it was and how much it is needed for them regionally.